NadavAmit/Knowyourjudge.io/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+###About Us
+We are Amit Nadav and Lior Haritonov, Computer Science student at Ben Gurion University.
+As part of Digital Humanities course we worked on this project.